 At Will: An employment relationship which either party (employer or employee) has the right to terminate at any time, with or without prior notice and with or without cause.
 This arrangement is called "employment At Will".
-An At Will employee serves at the pleasure of the appointing authority (in the case of the General Manager, the appointing authority is the District Board of Directors; in the case of all other At Will employees, the appointing authority is the General Manager, unless otherwise appointed by the District Board of Directors).
-An At Will employee is not afforded probationary or permanent employee status.
-At Will employment status is defined as follows:
+An At Will employee serves at the pleasure of the District Board of Directors.
+An At Will employee holds no property interest in his or her employment or continued employment.